ReLog: Execution-Aware Logging with Runtime Feedback for LLM-Oriented Debugging: Conclusion

 \section{Conclusion}

-In this paper, we introduce \tool to address the limitations of static logging statements generation.
-Rather than extracting information solely from static code structures, our framework leverages LLMs to iteratively refine logging statements guided by actual execution feedback.
-Extensive evaluations across direct and indirect debugging tasks demonstrate that this dynamic approach consistently outperforms existing baseline methods.
-By resolving compilation errors and optimizing log content through continuous runtime observations, \tool produces informative execution traces even when the underlying source code remains inaccessible.
-In conclusion, this work establishes a new paradigm for automated logging generation and demonstrates that prioritizing practical diagnostic utility over static text matching successfully bridges the gap between generated logging statements and downstream automated debugging tasks.
+In this paper, we introduce \tool to overcome the limitations of static logging statement generation.
+Instead of relying solely on static code structures, \tool iteratively refines logging statements using LLMs guided by execution feedback.
+Extensive evaluations on direct and indirect debugging tasks show that this dynamic approach consistently outperforms existing baselines, generalizes across upstream and downstream LLMs, and benefits from runtime feedback beyond multi-round source-based refinement.
+By resolving compilation errors and optimizing log content through runtime observations, \tool generates informative execution traces even when the faulty source code is inaccessible to the downstream agent.
+Overall, this work establishes a new paradigm for automated logging generation, showing that prioritizing diagnostic utility over static text matching better bridges generated logs and downstream automated debugging.